 But to get that feeling of peace and hope it takes more than just an idea, it takes a U-Haul.
-Public Events Manager Marcela Torres worked with Hamilton this year to oversee the setup, explaining that it started on pickup day, when they went from house to house, picking up all the different pieces and carefully loading them into the truck.
+Public Events Manager Marcela Castillo worked with Hamilton this year to oversee the setup, explaining that it started on pickup day, when they went from house to house, picking up all the different pieces and carefully loading them into the truck.

 Once the crèches make it safely to the Arboretum, an extensive form of cataloging begins that includes over 1,000 photos of the individual pieces, tagging each piece, categorizing and logging it all in a binder Hamilton has appropriately named “The Brain.”
 Marcela explained how crucial this cataloging process is, because, “The Arboretum wants to show these crèches, and more importantly, these families respect.
 If a family gets a crèche back and only two wise men show up, then we’ve lost a part of the story.”

 After categorization and filing, two team members begin the layout of the nine-foot Christmas trees adorning every room of the house.
 The remaining team members and volunteers under Hamilton’s direction begin to “zhoosh” the other elements—yards of garland, wreathes, bells, floral arrangements and much more that line the mantels, tables, windows and light fixtures in each room.

 Hamilton credits his degree in landscape design and his floral studies background to his vision for holiday decorating.
 If you pay attention, you may even see the crèche from his own collection hanging in the parlor room above the mantel!
 However, Hamilton says his favorite is the corn husk piece, found in the tea room, noting that the handmade items tell a very special story.